systemd/systemd/docs/ENVIRONMENT.md

   specify API file systems such as `/proc/` or `/sys/` here, or hierarchies that have them as submounts.
 In particular, do not specify the root directory `/` here.

+systemd-tmpfiles:

+* `SYSTEMD_TMPFILES_FORCE_SUBVOL` - if unset, v/q/Q lines will create subvolumes only if the
+  OS itself is installed into a subvolume.
+If set to 1 (or another true value), these lines will always create subvolumes (if the backing filesystem supports them).
+If set to 0, these lines will always create directories.